Throttling Limits

 Current Method level throttling rates (requests per minute) are as follows:

-New tier based throttling limits (Date TBD)
+New tier based throttling limits (Coming Soon)

 429 (Too Many Requests).